Finding a guard dog that can still become a great companion is hard to come by.

 The English Bullweiler’s Diet

-Ranking in an average weight of 90 pounds, it’s no surprise that the English Bullweiler requires up to 4.5 cups of food a day to go about its everyday tasks.
+Ranking in average weight of 90 pounds, it’s no surprise that the English Bullweiler requires up to 4.5 cups of food a day to go about its everyday tasks.

 We advise feeding your English Bullweiler high-end dog food since low-quality dog food can severely impact your dog’s health later on in life.